 All relationship coaching sessions are done virtually to maximize convenience.
 Sessions can be 45 or 90 minutes long.
 The longer the session, the more progress can be made!
 The fee is $75 per 45 minute session or $150 per 90 minute session.
 The first session will begin with the relationship coach meeting with each partner individually to learn more about their history for around 15 minutes each.
 Then, the remaining time is spent consolidating the couple's goals and areas of resentment.
 Subsequent sessions start by helping the couple work through areas of resentment and then building positive skills for increased intimacy and connection.
 It typically takes 3-6 months of relationship coaching to help couples untangle their knots and create new patterns.
 Our relationship coaching services are designed for all couples, whether you are dating or engaged or if you are celebrating your silver wedding anniversary.

-All of our relationship coaches have gone through rigorous training on the Fisher Formula by Dr. Wyatt Fisher.
-The Fisher Formula includes training on the top six steps to marital satisfaction, which includes Establishing a Covenant Foundation, Owning Your Brokenness, Learning to Share Power, Developing Emotional Attachment, Cultivating Sexual Fireworks, and Staying in Love.
-In addition, they have been trained on the top eight marriage tools, which includes the Brokenness Chart, Bounce the Ball, Head/Heart Check, Empathy Variable Exercise, Marriage Huddle, Reunite Tool, Wedding Cake Model, and the Love Buckets.
+Each coach has been trained on the six steps to marital satisfaction, which includes Establishing a Covenant Foundation, Owning Your Brokenness, Learning to Share Power, Developing Emotional Attachment, Cultivating Sexual Fireworks, and Staying in Love.
+In addition, each coach has been trained on our top eight marriage tools, which includes the Brokenness Chart, Bounce the Ball, Head/Heart Check, Empathy Variable Exercise, Marriage Huddle, Reunite Tool, Wedding Cake Model, and the Love Buckets.
 Also, each coach has been trained in all the material for Dr. Wyatt's marriage seminar and they lead the conference in their respective city.

 Dr. Wyatt is a Licensed Clinical Psychologist with a Master's and Doctorate in Clinical Psychology.
 He's also a Certified Coach.
 Dr. Wyatt specializes in marriage counseling in Boulder, CO, is the founder of the Total Marriage Refresh marriage retreat, author of the Total Marriage Refresh marriage book, creator of the Keep the Glow couples app, and host of the Dr. Wyatt Show marriage podcast.